From Cool Demos to Production-Ready FMware: Core Challenges and a Technology Roadmap: Challenges

 \subsection{Testing}

 \textbf{Overview.} Poor testing practices present significant roadblocks in the transition from demo FMware to production-ready systems.
 As identified in Section~\ref{sec:pipeline}, the lack of robust, assertion-based unit tests, the absence of automated testing, and the over-reliance on surface-level text-based evaluation~\cite{abeysinghe2024challenges,scottlogicTestingLLMBased,hassan2024rethinking} often lead to overestimation of FMware quality.
 In real-world production settings, they result in unreliable outputs, latent defects, and increased regression costs.
-To address these issues, FMware require innovative testing mechanisms that account for the unique complexities of FMs and their non-deterministic behavior.
+To address these issues, FMware requires innovative testing mechanisms that account for the unique complexities of FM(s) and their non-deterministic behavior. \respto{2-12}At its core, FMware testing validates the entire production system, where failures can arise from the interaction between the model and prompts, retrieval and grounding, memory, guardrails, tools, external APIs, and orchestration.

+System testing remains necessary even with a well-aligned frontier FM.
+A high-quality FM(s) can still fail once integrated into a pipeline because defects often originate from interfaces and context rather than from the model alone.
+For example:

+\begin{enumerate} \item A model that is safe in isolation emits unsafe SQL when a downstream agent provides ambiguous or adversarial instructions. \item With RAG, the model misinterprets outdated or poorly structured entries, yielding incorrect answers despite being capable on clean corpora. \item In multi-agent flows, coordination errors lead to loops or conflicting outputs even when each agent passes its unit checks. \item Memory or grounding subsystems supply stale or incomplete context, producing silent reasoning errors that alignment cannot anticipate. \end{enumerate}

+In practice, production teams therefore layer integration harnesses, regression suites, canaries, and user-in-the-loop validation to test prompts, agent actions, grounding data, and downstream effects end-to-end.
+Industry reports note that alignment alone is insufficient and emphasize multi-layer testing pipelines and CI-based evaluations~\cite{testing_ai_gen, copilot_best_practice}.
+In fact, even a perfectly aligned model or a frontier model must be tested within the surrounding FMware to guarantee safe, predictable, and supportable behavior in production.

+\respto{2-5}This challenge is primarily a \textsc{Fundamental limitation}, since many FMware behaviors lack a fully specified, deterministic oracle (especially for open-ended text, tool choices, and multi-step agent traces).
+As a result, correctness must often be checked via approximate properties rather than exact equality (though some narrow, well-specified tasks can still use deterministic oracles).
+The recommendations below assume (i) the team can define testable properties or invariants (schemas, contracts, metamorphic relations, regression expectations), (ii) representative evaluation data can be curated or sampled from production traces, and (iii) any AI-as-judge component is calibrated (spot-checked by humans, drift-monitored) to bound bias and cost.
+In regulated or safety-critical domains, the guidance further assumes stricter auditability requirements, favoring deterministic validators and conservative pass criteria.

 \textbf{Critical Analysis of the State-of-the-Practice.} FMware testing remains an immature area, particularly in comparison to well-established practices in traditional software systems.
 The current testing pipeline for FMware relies heavily on manual processes for \textit{test generation}.
 The manual identification of metamorphic relations (MRs), which are dependencies between different inputs and expected outputs, is a key bottleneck in the process.
 This task, while feasible for small-scale demos, becomes impractical and error-prone in production-ready FMware systems.
 The lack of automated test generation severely hampers the speed and coverage of testing in production systems.